 Test and Tweak

 Buyers are motivated by different things, so you’ll want to try different PPC ad copy and see what gets the best response.
-Perhaps in some of your ads you include your prices.
-In others maybe you focus on your 24/7 customer service or your diverse product line.
+For example, perhaps in some of your ads, you include your prices.
+In others, maybe you focus on your 24/7 customer service or your diverse product line.

 Use A/B testing to compare different ad versions.
-Check your website’s analytics to determine where your visitors are coming from and what paths they’re taking in exploring your website.
+Next, check your website’s analytics to determine where your visitors are coming from and what paths they’re taking in exploring your website.
 Finally, use conversion tracking to evaluate the effectiveness of your ads.

-Running your PPC ads for a few weeks will provide you with hard data that you can use to assess your success and fine tune your ad campaigns.
-Keep tweaking until you’re satisfied with the results.
+Running your PPC ads for a few weeks will provide you with hard data that you can use to assess your success and fine-tune your ad campaigns.
+Then, keep tweaking until you’re satisfied with the results.

 Feeling Overwhelmed?
 We Can Help